+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 Traveling to Venice?
 Make sure you see all of the Floating City’s best attractions while you’re there.
 Check out our selection of Venice tours to see the best of Venice during your trip.
 Want to travel in style?
 Check out our private transfers that will help you navigate the island conveniently.

 Using Public Transport in Venice

 The primary means of getting where you need to go in Venice are by boat or on foot.
 In the lagoon and along the canals, travelers have the option of several types of public and private boat options: vaporetto, alilaguna, private water taxi, gondola, and traghetto.